Importing Missing Namespaces

 When you use types whose namespaces have not been imported in the file, ReSharper helps you locate these types and add the missing namespace import directives.
 If there are several missing missing namespaces for unresolved types, e.g. after you paste a block of code in the file, ReSharper would import all these namespaces in a single action.

 ReSharper looks for non-imported in the following assemblies: assemblies referenced in the current project, assemblies referenced in other projects in the solution, assemblies that are referenced transitively.
-If the type is found in an assembly that is not referenced in the current project, ReSharper also suggests adding a reference to this assembly.
+If the type is found in an module that is not referenced in the current project, ReSharper also suggests adding a reference to this module.

 The missing namespaces are imported according to your